ba-san/Count-Annotator2/README.md

 2.run by ``` python cropping.py```
 Program will automatically detect "OO_checked" files and crops them all at once.

+#### cropping4classification.py
+If you crop images by this script, you will get cropped images classified by number of containing object.
+If you set thorn above to 0, you will get good no-object data.
+Bigger this number is, the better object-contained data you'll get.

 ## Output
-You can get both csv file and annotated images as shown on the top of this page.
+You can get both csv file and annotated images for each frame.